tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

  - TUIKit: fixed a crash (github issue#86).
  - TUIKit: fixed issues with using SDK without permissions.
  - TUIKit: fixed crashes after deleting conversation, deleting message, and long-pressing.
- - TUIKit: fixed the issue where the pop-up window would not disappear.
+ - TUIKit: fixed the issue where pop-up window would not disappear.
  - TUIKit: fixed the issue with repeated messages.
  - TUIKit: fixed the issue with intercepting empty messages containing whitespace.
  - TUIKit: fixed the issue where unread counts did not update after conversations were deleted.